 The Company capitalizes certain legal, professional accounting and other third-party fees that are directly associated with in-process equity financings as deferred offering costs until such financings are consummated.
 After consummation of the equity financing, these costs are recorded in stockholders' deficit as a reduction of proceeds generated as a result of the offering.
-Should a planned equity financing be abandoned, the deferred offering costs would be expensed immediately as a charge to operating expenses in the unaudited condensed consolidated statement of operations.
-The Company recorded deferred offering costs, related to the IPO, of approximately \$1.6 million as of June 30, 2021.
-Upon closing the IPO in August 2021, deferred offering costs were derecognized and recorded against the IPO proceeds as a reduction to additional paid-in capital.
+Should a planned equity financing be abandoned, the deferred offering costs would be expensed immediately as a charge to operating expenses in the unaudited condensed statement of operations.
+Upon closing of the IPO in August 2021, deferred offering costs were derecognized and recorded against the IPO proceeds as a reduction to additional paid-in capital.
+There were no deferred offering costs as of September 30, 2021.